 If you have concerns about or for your child, the first port of call should be their class teacher.
 The class teacher might suggest – or you might feel you would rather – talk in detail to someone else, but it’s important that they are ‘in the loop’.
 If it’s hard for you to drop in at the start or end of the school day you can always ask them (via a phone call to the office if need be) to give you a ring and chat on the phone or make an appointment at a time to suit you both.

 Mrs Sue Quick works in school with children, parents, teachers and other professionals from ‘external agencies’ (see the list overleaf) as a Thrive practitioner.
 She works with children individually, in small groups and in classes on developing social skills, anger management skills, learning skills, confidence, bereavement and a lot more besides.
 She is very approachable and has a good ‘listening ear’, for parents as well as children.
 If you’re not sure whether there’s a problem or who you should talk to, Sue will be able to give you advice.

-Mrs Sara Thornhill and Miss Kirsty Nairn are our Deputy Heads.
-Key Stage 1 and Pre-School Leader is Mrs Sara Thornhill, Key Stage 2 Leader is Miss Kirsty Nairn.
+Miss Kirsty Nairn is our Deputy Head.
 If you have talked to class teachers and feel you need to talk to someone else as well, or if there is an urgent problem, they will be happy to help.